 Adjusting the flow-control valve can cause the plow to drop suddenly, resulting in bodily harm.

-- Ensure that all observers are standing away from the plow. - Ensure that the controller is off before adjusting the plow. - Keep your body away from the plow blade.
+- Ensure that all observers are standing a safe distance from the plow. - Ensure that the controller is off before adjusting the plow. - Keep your body away from the plow blade.